iiiii7d/pymcfunc/docs/reference.rst

 .. py:currentmodule:: pymcfunc.rawcommands

-.. py:class:: UniversalRawCommands
+.. py:class:: BaseRawCommands

    A container for raw Minecraft commands that are the same for both Java and Bedrock.

    .. versionadded:: 0.1

    .. warning::
-      Do not instantiate UniversalRawCommands directly; use a FuncHandler and access the commands via the 'r' attribute.
+      Do not instantiate BaseRawCommands directly; use a FuncHandler and access the commands via the 'r' attribute.

    .. py:attribute:: fh
-      :type: UniversalFuncHandler
+      :type: BaseFunctionHandler

       References back to the function handler that it is in.